 by Die Wolke art group

-The performance is part of the “All of Greece One Culture” 2022 programme by the Ministry of Culture and Sports.
+The performance ”Poetics of Space” is financially supported by the Ministry of Culture and Sports.